Financial Literacy For Kids Can Empower Their Future

 9. Roth IRA For Your Kids

-Gen Zers have been saving for retirement earlier than previous generations, with 70% of Generation Z surveyed having already begun saving for retirement in their 401K plan or outside the workplace.
+Gen Zers have been saving for retirement earlier than previous generations, with 70% of them surveyed having already begun saving for retirement in their 401K plan or outside the workplace.

 Parents can set up a Roth IRA for their kids until they are 18, requiring an adult to serve as custodian.
 The custodian maintains control of the child’s Roth IRA, including decisions about contributions, investments, and distributions.